 Steelcase Flex Perch Stool

 Uses electronic waste byproducts vs materials from virgin fossil fuel

-70% of recyled content
+70% post consumer recycled content

 100% recyclable

 Changing colors during production creates imperfect mixed pigment versions that are gifted to charities, not wasted

-Another First for Think Think is the first Steelcase product to receive a Declare label - like a nutrition label, it provides the highest level of transparency about what building products are made from.
-Carbon-Smart Choices Steelcase Series[TM] 1 with CarbonNeutral® product certification offsets 100% of emissions through projects like forest management, renewable energy and electric transportation.
+Another First for Think

+Think is the first Steelcase product to receive a Declare label - like a nutrition label, it provides the highest level of transparency about what building products are made from

+Carbon-Smart Knit-to-Fit Choices Stops Waste

+Steelcase Series[TM] 1 Steelcase Flex with CarbonNeutral® Personal Spaces product certification Privacy Wraps use offsets 100% of Camira Knit, made emissions through from recycled polyester and "Knit projects like forest to Fit" using exact management, measurements, so renewable energy it's waste-free. and electric transportation.

 Old Mattresses, New Life

-The Savina sofa uses Ecopure[®], a recycled foam made from discarded mattresses and sofas.
+The Savina sofa uses Ecopure®, a recycled foam made from discarded mattresses and sofas.

 A Force for Good